Documentation

 • (type a description and click Generate)

-The rule-based mapping today catches obvious keywords and produces a reasonable starting config, but it does flatten nuance.
-Three concrete examples of what the LLM-backed version will do differently:
+The rule-based mapping catches obvious keywords and produces a reasonable starting config, but it does flatten nuance.
+Three concrete examples of what provider-backed review can do differently:

 • "Protect the license-check function strongly."
 Rule-based version sets FlatTransform: true globally.
-LLM version asks for the function name (or guesses it from the surrounding description) and recommends // @virtualize on just that function, leaving the rest of the bundle on balanced — smaller output, faster runtime.
+Provider-backed review asks for the function name (or infers it from the surrounding description) and recommends an @virtualize marker on just that function, leaving the rest of the bundle on balanced — smaller output, faster runtime.

 • "Performance matters most."
 Rule-based version drops to a standard preset.
-LLM version reads the rest of the description (is it a marketing widget or a payment flow?) and chooses between standard and balanced accordingly, naming the trade-off out loud.
+Provider-backed review reads the rest of the description (is it a marketing widget or a payment flow?) and chooses between standard and balanced accordingly, naming the trade-off out loud.

 • Ambiguous descriptions — "obfuscate my JavaScript."
 Rule-based version defaults to balanced.
-LLM version asks what frameworks you use, how performance-sensitive your hot paths are, and what code is high-value, then produces a config informed by the answers.
+Provider-backed review asks what frameworks you use, how performance-sensitive your hot paths are, and what code is high-value, then produces a config informed by the answers.

-The promise of the AI version is honest reasoning about trade-offs, not just keyword matching.
-The rule-based preview is a UX prototype; the real feature is the conversation.
+The promise of provider-backed assistance is honest reasoning about trade-offs, not just keyword matching.
+The rule-based preview is useful for quick starts; the deeper feature is the conversation.